Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Algorithms

 \item In \cref{alg:ConSke} and \cref{alg:ConATLASExplore} we say that when $\hatmetric(\lndmrk{l}, \lndmrk{k})<d_{\text{con}} $, we add $k$ to $\mathcal{N}(l)$ and add $l$ to $\mathcal{N}(k)$: in practice, we relax this condition to $\min(\hattildemetric(\lndmrk{l}, \lndmrk{k}), \hattildemetric(\lndmrk{k}, \lndmrk{l}))<d_{\text{con}} $, in order to include more landmarks.
 This slight modification is particularly useful when the condition that the process is diffusion-dominated (see assumption \ref{assump-diff-domin} in \cref{s:AssumptionsAverageMLE}) does not hold.

-\item In \cref{alg:EstLocal} and \cref{alg:ConATLAS}, there is no need to explicitly calculate $\hat{\Lambda}^{\mathcal{A}}(\mz)$ since we can use the iterative algorithm to output top $d$ singular values and corresponding singular vectors to estimate the diffusion coefficient $\hat{H}^{\mathcal{A}}(\mz)$ with the cost of $O(C^dDd^2)$ where $C^d$ is the number of landmarks in $\mathcal{N}_\tau^{\mathcal{A}}(\mz)$.
-When the ambient dimension $D$ is very large, one could use randomized SVD in eq. (\ref{e:LambdadN}, \ref{e:diffDATLAS}, \ref{e:diffATLAS}) to further significantly lower the computational complexity in projection to rank $d$ \cite{rsvd-pnas}.
+\item In \cref{alg:EstLocal} and \cref{alg:ConATLAS}, there is no need to explicitly calculate $\LambdaA(\mz)$ since we can use the iterative algorithm to output top $d$ singular values and corresponding singular vectors to estimate the diffusion coefficient $\HA_d(\mz)$ with the cost of $O(C^dDd^2)$ where $C^d$ is the number of landmarks in $\mathcal{N}_\tau^{\mathcal{A}}(\mz)$. {In the $d=1$ scenarios (i.e., Oscillating half-moons and Butane), the average number of landmarks in $\mathcal{N}_\tau^{\mathcal{A}}(\mz)$ is approximated 4 and for the $d=2$ example (Pinched Spheres), this average increases to about 8.} {However, if $d$ is not relatively small, the number of landmarks in $\mathcal{N}_\tau^{\mathcal{A}}(\mz)$ may grow exponentially as $d$, so it might be challenging to simulate trajectories with ATLAS simulator.} When the ambient dimension $D$ is very large, one could use randomized SVD in eq.(\ref{e:LambdadN}, \ref{e:diffDATLAS}, \ref{e:diffATLAS}) to further significantly lower the computational complexity in projection to rank $d$ \cite{rsvd-pnas}.
 In all three models, we didn't use this approach since the biggest $D$ that we tested is 20 and the most time consuming part is not this projection step.

 \item When refinement of the landmark is necessary in \cref{alg:EstGeometric}, we perform this only in the last round of refinement.
 The reason that we don't use this correction at each round of refinement is it will consistently move the landmark position towards the direction of the effective drift and the region like around the saddle point will be not covered by the neighborhoods of landmarks.